Lancaster And Douglas Still Tough Enough In The 1980’s

 Taking the time-warp premise of that trivia point further, this home video release roughly coincides with the 30th anniversary of the film’s original theatrical run, making Lancaster and Douglas’ characters’ own 30-year later release from jail near-proportional, at the moment of writing, to the 30-year gap existing now.
 So, for example, when Lancaster as 72-year-old Harry Doyle and Douglas as 67-year-old Archie Long cross a splattered wall of mural graffiti towards “the old neighborhood”, soon after being released from jail, our sympathies might more readily ally with 1956 than they ever would have in 1986.
 Scene-specifically opening on a close-up on a boom box blaring Janet Jackson’s “Nasty”, the testy pair, dressed at the height of circa 1956 fashion in double-breasted suits and snap-brim hats, are quickly accosted by and just as quickly dispose of a street gang who themselves appear – in dress and “attitude” – like background dancers in a Madonna video.

 That the youthful latter are satisfyingly humiliated by the aged former is undoubtedly due, from our perspective, to the 80’s being just as ridiculous as the 50’s were “classy”; however, that the method of disposal – ie., a swift kick to the gangleader’s crotch – plays nowhere near as “classy”, much less as fresh and funny as it appeared in Butch Cassidy and the Sundance Kid (1969), shows the possibly irreconcilable eras ultimately, well, irreconcilable.
-But with Eli Wallach, as a blustering near-sighted hitman; Charles Durning, in an angry cop role originally intended for Ernest Borgnine; and Dana Carvey, a few months from SNL fame; along with Alexis Smith, co-star of Humphrey Bogart and Cary Grant in the 40’s and 50’s; and Darlanne Fluegel, fresh off her frequent disrobings in 1985’s To Live and Die in L.A.; Tough Guys in many respects manages to balance its very silly 80’s-ness against its very nostalgic 50’s-ness with a refreshing mix of older and younger performers.
+Or a culture that had long since moved on, true, but with Eli Wallach, as a blustering near-sighted hitman; Charles Durning, in an angry cop role (originally intended for Ernest Borgnine); and Dana Carvey, a few months from SNL fame; along with Alexis Smith, co-star of Humphrey Bogart and Cary Grant in the 40’s and 50’s; and Darlanne Fluegel, fresh off her frequent disrobings in 1985’s To Live and Die in L.A.; Tough Guys in many respects manages to balance its very silly 80’s-ness against its very nostalgic 50’s-ness with a refreshing mix of older and younger performers.

 My very 80’s review in three songs might end here with The Fabulous Thunderbirds’ era-omnipresent “Tuff Enuff”, which does in fact play over the closing credits, but I would hate to give short shrift to Glenn Miller, Bing Crosby, and even Kenny Rogers.
 Crooning a wistful Burt Bacharach tune over the opening credits, legitimately “classy” images from “the boys”’ shared past – polished dress shoes, monogrammed money clips, cellophane-wrapped stogies – are lovingly lingered over in a sustained, equally nostalgic tracking shot.